-Jerusalem, before the time of David, was called Jebus (1Chronicles 11:4) and populated by the Jebusites.
-Jebus means, "threshing place" or "trodden" (Strong's #H2982).
+Jerusalem was at one time called Jebusi (Joshua 18:16, 28) and Jebus (1Chronicles 11:4).
+It was populated by a people known as the Jebusites.
 In 1003 B.C., after all the Israelite tribes accept him as their king, David attacks and conquers Jebus.
-He renames it Jerusalem and makes it his capital city.
+He then renames it and makes it his capital.

 New Testament events

 The city was also one of the centers of Jesus' ministry and the place where he was arrested, tried, killed and resurrected from the dead.
 The ministry of the two witnesses will be centered in the city, which will ultimately be recreated and made eternal by God himself.

 Scripture reveals, after Pentecost in 30 A.D., groups of believers met in Jerusalem homes to eat and thank the Eternal for all He had done (Acts 2:46 - 47).
 Even though the apostles were arrested in the city, beaten, and told not to preach Christ, they still spread the gospel in every house they visited (Acts 5:40 - 42).

 Saul, before he became apostle Paul, persecuted believers in the holy city by entering houses Christians used as gathering places and dragging them off to prison (Acts 8:3).
 Peter, after he was miraculously freed from Herod's prison, went directly to the home of John Mark's mother where believers were gathered to pray for him (Acts 12:12).

 For more information, please see our timeline of historic attacks on the city and our map showing what it looked like anciently.
 We also have fascinating articles on the New Jerusalem soon to be constructed by God and the beautiful gemstones He will place within it as an eternal memorial to the twelve apostles.

 1Chronicles 11:4 - 5